frconor-ebook/meditations/_posts/2025-04-15-the-precious-blood-of-christ.md

 "One of the soldiers pierced his side with a lance, and immediately there came out blood and water" (John 19:34).

-We're told that later on the soldiers stood there amazed, gazing at this reality that was on the Cross in front of them (cf. Matt.
+We're told that later on the soldiers stood there amazed, gazing at this reality that was on the Cross in front of them (*cf*.
+Matt.
 27:54).
 We're told, "They looked on him whom they had pierced" (John 19:37; Zech.
 12:10).

 Pope Benedict a few years ago recommended that for Lent, we might take the phrase "They shall look upon him whom they have pierced" (Benedict XVI, *Message for Lent*, 2007) in order to contemplate the wounded side of Christ which became a fountain of life, "the fountain of the sacramental life of the Church."

-We're told in the Agony in the Garden, "In his anguish, he prayed even more earnestly, and his sweat fell to the ground like great drops of blood" (Luke 22:44).
+We're told that in the Agony in the Garden, "In his anguish, he prayed even more earnestly, and his sweat fell to the ground like great drops of blood" (Luke 22:44).

 Frequently in Scripture, blood is mentioned in various moments.